frasosatis/arduino_playground/README.md

 new programmers but a bit questionable for people who know what is going on.
 Anyway...
 The Arduino language is more C++ than I expected.

-Tested with the "first" example which is also available here.
+Tested with the "MyFirstSketch" example which is also available here.
 Bear with me, it was the very first Arduino example :)

 Btw: Errors in Linux Mint (or whatever) when uploading, I  had to insert into `etc/udev/rules.d/99-arduino.rules` the following line: